marcusdufrane/dojo5_tech/README.md

 This example uses the stm32 embedded_hal crate and examples to configure usart1 and send "Hello Dojo"

-Assuming you have a up to date rust development environment, building the example is as simple as

-`cargo build --release`
+Assuming you have a up to date rust development environment you will need to add the thumbv7em-none-eabihf target with `rustup target add thumbv7em-none-eabihf`and then building the example is as simple as running `cargo build --release` from the hello-dojo directory.

 The resulting ELF file is located in `hello-dojo/target/thumbv7em-none-eabihf/release/hello-dojo`